AlexHowansky/ork-beer/README.md

 is called a `set` and is named according to the current date, in `YYYYMMDD` format.
 Sets are JSON files stored in the `data` directory.

+## build
+Run `beer build` to generate KMZ files for the predefined regions.

 ## sets
 Run `beer sets` to see a list of sets that you have downloaded.